FichteFoll/hexchat-addons/README.md

 in mpv's config file
 (refer to `/help mpv`).

-UNIX systems are supported but untested
-(and only support the legacy method as of now).
+UNIX systems only support the legacy method as of now.

 ```
-[00:32:07] * FichteFoll is playing NOMA - Brain Power [00:01:04 / 00:06:08]
+[00:32:07] * FichteFoll is playing: NOMA - Brain Power [00:01:04 / 00:06:08]
 ```

 [property expansion]: https://mpv.io/manual/stable/#property-expansion